-Water based primer: is thinned with water and extensively used for masonry surfaces, both interior and exterior.
-The primers are quick drying and offer the advantages of sealing pores, filling cracks and imperfections and providing adhesion.
+Water based primer: These are extensively used for masonry surfaces, both interior and exterior.
+They are quick drying and offer the advantages of sealing pores, filling cracks and providing adhesion.
 This coat is also used as an undercoat to achieve better opacity when the existing colour is dark and is being changed.
-Tinting the primer to the topcoat colour tone is also done to improve the opacity and colour of the topcoat.
-While painting on existing pre-painted surface which is clean, free of loose particles or flaking paint, primer coat application may not be necessary.
-However, it is still recommended to apply a primer coat to improve performance and durability of paint system.
+Tinting the primer is done for this purpose.
+This primer is thinned with water.
+While painting on existing pre-painted surface which is clean and free of loose particles or flaking paint, primer application may not be necessary.
+However, it is still recommended to apply primer to improve performance and durability of paint.